 Organisation & Time Keeping

-An Account Manager should be pro-active on your account.
-This can be from just showing you the results achieved before you ask for them or letting you know of any opportunities that they are looking at or even just thinking about for your account.
+Nobody wants a lazy account manager, do they?
+An account manager should be proactive on your account, trying new ideas or constantly revisiting old ones.
+This can be from just showing you the results they’ve achieved before you ask for them, or letting you know of any opportunities they’ve seen for your account.

 If you know that your account manager is always on the ball and constantly seeking new opportunities whilst communicating these with you, you know you can tryst them to do the job properly.
 This allows everyone involved to have peace of mind that the job is being done successfully and correctly.